Ahalya Sthan

 Ahalya Sthan (also called Ahilya Sthan or Ahilya Asthan) is a Hindu temple located at Ahiyari South in the city of Darbhanga, State of Bihar, India.
 The temple is dedicated to Ahalya.

 Legend

 According to Ramayana, Rama and Lakshmana went to forest with Brahmarshi Vishvamitra to protect his yagna.
-On their way, they came across a deserted place.
+On their way, they came across a deserted place called as Gautam Ashram.
 When Rama inquired about the place, Visvamitra related the story of Sati Ahalya, wife of Gautama Maharishi.
 The Maharishi used to do penance by staying here with his wife.
 One day when Gautama Rishi had gone out of the ashram, in his absence, Indra came in disguised as Gautama Rishi.
 Ahalya, without knowing the real identity of the person, succumbed to Indra's desire.
 Gautam Maharishi came to know this and cursed his wife to lie as a stone in this place.
 When she pleaded, the maharishi said, when Rama visits this place, you will return to your normal self.

 Visvamitra told Rama to go into the ashram.
 As soon as Rama's radiance brightened the place, Ahalya stood up with her own body and prayed to Rama.
 Ahalya being the wife of Maharishi, Rama and Lakshmana paid their obeisance to her.